-The house really starts to take on a finished look as the build advances from the Frame Stage to Lock up.
+The house really starts to look more like what you expected as the build advances from the Frame Stage to Lock up.

-Looks however can be deceptive… in actual fact the building process is really only half completed at Lock Up.
+Looks however can be deceptive… in actual fact the building process is really only 50% completed at Lock Up.

 Here are the work items that comprise this stage of the works:

 - Building Wrap This wrap is used to protect the building, retain the insulation, prevent drafts, and allow moisture vapor to escape from the insulation.
 In its basic form a reinforced paper such as Tyvek may be used.
 Higher specification materials include additional insulation and/or reflective coatings.

 - Attach Windows Normally the window frames are attached to the frame before the brickwork starts and the brickwork is then built against the frames and tied in.

 - Clad Roof This may or may not include sarking under the tiles or roof steel.
 (Sarking is only required for certain wind strengths and roof slopes, although I think its always worthwhile.

 - Completed Walls This will be the brickwork or the typical house.
 In the case of a rendered house it may be blocks or even an insulation system instead of bricks.
 The render is not applied until later in the construction process